Bitbucket

 Before you start

-Integrating Qodo Merge with Bitbucket is a simple process that can be applied to one repository or scaled to multiple workspaces.
+Integrating Qodo with Bitbucket is a simple process that can be applied to one repository or scaled to multiple workspaces.

 Setup usually takes a few minutes, including authentication and pipeline configuration.

-Once connected, Qodo Merge will process your pull requests automatically and provide reviews, summaries, or improvement suggestions as part of your Bitbucket workflow.
+Once connected, Qodo will process your pull requests automatically and provide reviews, summaries, or improvement suggestions as part of your Bitbucket workflow.

 1. Log In to Qodo Portal